 How Does Medical Detox Work?

-Medical detoxification is defined as a three-step process the can be broken down in the following manner:
+Medical detoxification is defined as a three-step process that can be broken down as follows:

 This step involves screening and information-gathering by the detox center’s medical team.
 During the evaluation process, doctors will:

 - Conduct blood tests to measure drug levels to determine necessary medications